 Archie W. Dunham College of Business is the business school for Houston Baptist University (HBU).
 The MBA program at HBU is structured to help students become better managers in business organizations.
 The school offers plenty of flexibility as classes are taken during the evenings.

 If you are interested in the relationship between business and Christianity, then you would be thrilled to hear about HBU’s Center for Christianity in Business.
-The center is housed in Dunham College of Business and is “dedicated to challenging and equipping present and future Christian business leaders to integrate biblical values and principles in their personal and professional lives.”
 The center organizes many conferences and seminars to promote ethical values in the business world.
+When it comes the MBA curriculum, your classes will be divided between the following core areas:

 You do not have to wait until the fall to enroll in Houston Baptist’s MBA program.
 The school allows students to enroll in August, January, or June.
 HBU’s faculty, curriculum, student organizations, and centers enhance the school’s MBA program experience.